studersi/test-4/tutorial-7/README.md

 $> source ~/.apache-modsec.alias
 ```

-These abbreviations all start with the prefix *mel*, short for *ModSecurity error log*.
-Then comes the field name.
+These abbreviations all start with the prefix *mel*, short for *ModSecurity error log*, followed by the field name.
 Let’s try it out to output the rule IDs in the messages.

 ```
 $> cat logs/error.log | melid | tail